-PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100
+PreReq: Eng 21 or ESL 21 or placement in Eng 102; and Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E

 Studies the principles of organization and administration of policing.
 Overviews of operations and activities of various divisions, bureaus, training and selection procedures, planning, and research are discussed.
 (3 lec hrs.)